davidlacho/barChart/README.md

 };
 ```
 ### element Parameter
-The `element` parameter should either be a DOM element represented as a string value or jQuery element that the chart will get rendered into.
-You can either pass in a jQuery object as such: ``$(".barChart")`` or you can pass in the value as a string: ``".barChart"``.
+The `element` parameter is mandatory and should either be a DOM element represented as a string value or jQuery element that the chart will get rendered into.
+In referencing the `div` you created in previous steps, you can either pass in a jQuery object as such: ``$(".barChart")`` or you can pass in the value as a string: ``".barChart"``.

 ### Example